huggingface/diffusers/docs/source/en/using-diffusers/schedulers.md

 [999, 845, 730, 587, 443, 310, 193, 116, 53, 13]
 ```

-You can then use the custom timestep schedule to generate images.
+You can then create a pipeline and pass this custom timestep schedule to it as `timesteps`.

 ```python
 pipe = StableDiffusionXLPipeline.from_pretrained(